 the sophomore album penned by acclaimed novelist and songwriter Vlautin

-will finally be released, on January 11th, 2019 on Décor Records with two full UK tours and two European tours including over 16 sold out shows.
+was finally released, on January 11th, 2019 on Décor Records with two full UK tours and two European tours including over 16 sold out shows.

 PORTLAND, Oregon — Sometimes, fate’s just a damned cruel thing.
 But when it nearly capsizes the career of an acclaimed band in the blink of an eye, the band’s only prudent choice is to hang in there until the ship is ready to sail again.
 That’s what The Delines did while supporting the recovery of lead singer Amy Boone, who underwent three years of treatment and rehab after both her legs were severely broken when she was hit by a car in Austin, Texas.
 What sustained their spirit, according to guitarist and songwriter Willy Vlautin, was knowing they already had most of their sophomore album, The Imperial, in the can.

 Three years after their momentum was so rudely interrupted, the band will finally release The Imperialon January 11th 2019 via Décor Records, picking up where they left off following their stellar 2014 debut, Colfax.
 Like that album, The Imperial features Damnations, TX co-founder Boone evoking a beat-up Dusty Springfield or a weary Rickie Lee Jones on 10 tracks penned by Vlautin, who is also lead singer/songwriter for Richmond Fontaine whom broke up in 2016 and anacclaimed novelist (two of his books have become major films).